 ELMER ear template

 Patchwork Puzzle

 Print out the jigsaw pieces, cut them all out and piece Elmer back together again.
-Try not to let his puzzle is complete!
+Try not to let his colourful patchwork pattern trick you!
+Cut each piece into quarters for a more challenging puzzle.